About Milan, Italy - Home | Contact | Sitemap

 Leonardo da Vinci (1452 – 1519)

-Lodovico il Moro called him to come to his house in 1482 and Leonardo da Vinci stayed there for almost 20 years.
-He left many of his artworks, e.g. Codex Atlanticus, which is now at the Biblioteca Ambrosiana and the Last Supper in the church Santa Maria delle Grazie.
-Born on April 15, 1452, in Vinci, just outside Florence, Leonardo was the illegitimate son of a 25–year–old notary, Ser Piero, and a peasant girl, Caterina.
-Growing up in his father's Vinci home, Leonardo had access to scholarly texts and was also exposed to Vinci's longstanding painting tradition, and when he was about 15 his father apprenticed him to the renowned workshop of Andrea del Verrochio in Florence, where he was an apprentice until 1477 when he set up a shingle for himself.
+Lodovico il Moro invited him to come to his house in 1482 and Leonardo da Vinci stayed there for almost 20 years.
+He left many of his artworks, e.g. Codex Atlanticus, which is now at the Biblioteca Ambrosiana, and the Last Supper- in the church Santa Maria delle Grazie.
+Born in Vinci, just outside Florence, on April 15, 1452, Leonardo was the illegitimate son of a 25–year–old notary, Ser Piero, and a peasant girl, Caterina.
+Growing up in his father's home in Vinci, Leonardo had access to scholarly texts and was also exposed to Vinci's longstanding painting tradition.
+When he was about 15 his father apprenticed him to the renowned workshop of Andrea del Verrochio in Florence, where he was an apprentice until 1477 when he made a home for himself.

 For further information about Leonardo Da Vinci visit:

-It was during these years that Leonardo reached new heights of scientific and artistic achievement, painting and sculpting and designing elaborate court festivals and designing weapons, buildings and machinery.
+It was during these years that Leonardo reached new heights of scientific and artistic achievement, painting and sculpting as well as designing elaborate court festivals, weapons, buildings and machinery.
 His studies from this period contain designs for advanced weapons, including a tank and other war vehicles, various combat devices, and submarines.
 Also during this period, Leonardo produced his first anatomical studies.

 After the invasion by the French and Ludovico Sforza's fall from power in 1499, Leonardo was left to search for a new patron and over the next 16 years, Leonardo worked and traveled throughout Italy for a number of employers.
 About 1503, Leonardo reportedly began work on the "Mona Lisa".